James M. Wallace

 James M. Wallace (1750 – December 17, 1823) was an American politician who served as a Democratic-Republican member of the U.S. House of Representatives for Pennsylvania's 3rd congressional district from 1815 to 1821.

+Formative years and American Revolution

-Wallace was born in Hanover Township, Pennsylvania.
-He pursued preparatory studies in Philadelphia, and participated in the American Revolutionary War as a member of Capt.
-James Roger's, Col. Timothy Green's, and Capt.
-William Brown's companies, and at the close of the war was major of a battalion of Associators.
+Wallace was born in Hanover Township, Pennsylvania in 1750.
+He pursued preparatory studies in Philadelphia, and participated in the American Revolutionary War as a member of military units commanded by Captain James Roger, Colonel Timothy Green, and Captain William Brown.
+By the close of the war, he served as a major of a battalion of Associators.

+Post-war

-He commanded a company of rangers in defense of the frontier in 1779.
+Wallace commanded a company of rangers in defense of the frontier in 1779.
 He became major of the Dauphin County Militia in 1796.

-He was one of the commissioners of the county from 1799 to 1801, and a member of the Pennsylvania House of Representatives from 1806–10.
+One of the commissioners of the county from 1799 to 1801, he subsequently served as a member of the Pennsylvania House of Representatives from 1806 to 1810.